michalspano/jormungandr/docs/user-manual.md

 ## Introduction

 This is a **user manual** (UM) for the **Snake Game** - **Jörmungandr** - a game based on the traditional snake game with a few twists created by the **Group 10** of `DIT094` of the **University of Gothenburg**.
 It is intended to be used by the end user of the game, i.e. the player.
 Its major aim is to offer the player with the information needed to play the game and understand the game mechanics, as well as to supply the user with the information needed to install and use the game (within a local environment).
-Finally, as part of the game development process, the UM shall give the user with the essential knowledge regarding the technical components of the game, such as the game architecture and the game design for potential future developers.
+Finally, as part of the game development process, the UM shall provide the user essential knowledge regarding the technical components of the game, such as the game architecture and the game design for potential future developers.

 ## Installation